CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 #### OPS.1.2.3.M10 Conclusion of Confidentiality Agreements [Head of Organization]

 If confidential information is shared with external parties when exchanging information, it should be required to treat it as confidential.
-First of all, a common understanding of the need for protection of the information has to be established.
+First of all, a common understanding of the protection needs of the information must be established.
 In addition, non-disclosure agreements should be concluded.

 A confidentiality agreement should describe